 Six nights at unique four- and five-star accommodations; private travel for all day trips and excursions; departure airport transfer; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, most lunches and dinners; local beverages with meals.

 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for tour leader.

 Where does the trip start and end?

-Our adventure ends on Sunday, September 13, 2020 in Kyoto, Japan.
+Our adventure begins at the Park Hyatt Kyoto in Kyoto, Japan.
 The closest airport is the Kansai International Airport (KIX).
-Your flight home should be scheduled to depart at 2:00pm or later from here.
+Our adventure also ends in Kyoto, Japan.
+Your flight home from KIX airport should be scheduled to depart at 2pm or later on our final day.

 What travel documents are needed?

 US citizens are not required to have a visa for tourist visits to Japan for visits under 90 days, however they are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.